 Rare & Precious

-So a year ago we were seeing a general drift of us Brits becoming braver with our use of colour in interiors.
-I’m pleased to say its most definitely continued through 2019 and is stronger than ever at the start of 2020.
-So maybe the use of pink a couple of years ago was the start of it.
-This is now shifting more towards warmers hues of ochre, russet and a wealth of green shades, which I talked in a trend post last week.
+So a year ago we were seeing a general drift of us Brits becoming braver with our use of colourful tiles.
+I’m pleased to say this tile trend most definitely continued through 2019 and is stronger than ever at the start of 2020.
+The use of pink a couple of years ago was the start of it, which is now shifting more towards warmers hues of ochre, russet and a wealth of green shades, which I talked in a green trend post last week.
 These tones, especially green, have strong associations with nature and offer welcoming, calming schemes that make us feel happy.
-The use of colour and also pattern give interiors a sense of individuality which are more difficult to create using very neutral palettes.
-I think some people are scared to use colour or perhaps aren’t quite sure how to use it, so offering inspiration is important.
-We love combining richer shades of materials and will be doing just that in our forthcoming photo shoot, where luxe mauves, rich greens and warm will feature.
+The use of colour and also pattern give interiors a sense of individuality, which are more difficult to create using very neutral palettes.
+I think some people are scared to use colourful tiles or perhaps aren’t quite sure how to, so offering inspiration is important.
+We love combining richer shades of materials and will be doing just that in our forthcoming photo shoot, where luxe mauves, rich greens and warm colours will feature.
 Here’s a few from our new collections as well as colour inspiration…

 Larger & Larger

-It’s only going one way at the moment, large format porcelain tiles seem to be the way forward!
+It’s only going one way at the moment, large format porcelain tiles seem to be one of the most popular upcoming tile trends for 2020.
 I always see a huge difference between what we in the tile industry consider ‘large format’ and the general population.
 A 600x600m format may often be considered too large for an average size bathroom, whereas we think go as big as you can!
-I mean we are talking big…say 1200x600mm and where possible consider slab formats, they tend to be in the region of 2600x1000mm.
+I mean we are talking big…say 1200x600mm and where possible consider slab formats, which tend to be in the region of 2600x1000mm.
 Whether you’re after a continuous flow of flooring or wish to create almost a seamless bathroom finish, large format tiles offer much practicality too.
 Available in minimal thicknesses and with the bonus of less grout lines, these large format tiles can also give the optical illusion of making a space feel bigger than it really is.
-From concrete effect tiles to those that cleverly mimic beautiful marble and onyx, the choice is endless.
-Included in this years new collections we also have some supersized plan matt tiles in delightful pastel tones, called ‘Shades’.
+From concrete effect tiles to those marble effect tiles that cleverly mimic beautiful marble and onyx, the choice is endless.
+Included in this year’s new collections, we also have some supersized plain matt tiles in delightful pastel tones, called ‘Shades’.
 We look forward to sharing more with you soon.

-So bring on 2020, its all about creating spaces your own way, using the colours you love.
-Whilst we know this is a ‘trend’ post, we at Mandarin Stone are great believers in embracing your own individual style, we hope our New 2020 Collections allow you to do this.
+So, bring on 2020!
+It’s all about creating spaces your own way, using the colours you love.
+Whilst we know this is a ‘tile trends’ post, we at Mandarin Stone are great believers in embracing your own individual style, we hope our New 2020 Collections allow you to do this.